+“Daughter,

 Listen to me.
 I’m right here sweetheart.
 You have not mis-stepped, but you have been very tempted to this past week.
 You must be quiet about the assignments now.
 Continue to send your notes to Nancy, because her agreement with you is important.
 For the last towers, I need you to have permission.
 Submission is a key to my authority.
 This is very key and important for you to complete what I’ve given you to do.
 You must, sweetheart, you must keep your focus on me.

 I have placed everything in you that you need to do these assignments well, and I will completely cover you in every way.
 The enemy cannot touch you.
 This is one reason he is so angry.
 He won’t be able to hurt you afterwards either.
 Sweetheart, I have so much richness and goodness stored up for you, and you are going to be able to help so many people.
 Let go of the past and embrace the future I have.

--Papa, God
+-Papa, God”

 Fear had crept into my heart like a bandit stealing my peace, fear that I had done something wrong, that I had gone off the path in some way.
-It seemed God’s presence was a million miles away, and a deep sense of being “all alone” again settled into my being.
+It seemed God’s presence was a million miles away, and a deep sense of being “all alone” again, settled into my being.
 I was very afraid that if I made one wrong move that the enemy would attack me and my family, that somehow God would just remove His hand, or I would walk out from under it.
 I tossed and turned.
 Why had God picked someone so small, so broken?
 All my emotions bubbled inside as discouragement rolled over me in waves.

 In the middle of one restless night, I cried out to the Lord, but deafening silence was the only return.
 My eyes finally found sleep, but my mind continued to reel in helpless dreams.
 When I did wake up the following morning, in my mind’s eye, I saw the two towers that had been lit, and I saw many angels coming and going like a flow in those locations now.
 The whisper of the Lord came to my heart.
-He reminded me that He has kept me safe over the last few years as I have done other assignments, and He will continue to do so now.”
+He reminded me, “I have kept me safe over the last few years as you have done other assignments, and I will continue to do so now.”

 I saw the prayer on the mountain that we led out, and I still could visualize the red carpet rolled out with all the angels that were released to work there.
-I, also saw the prayers we prayed last year, and I remembered that the portals of heaven opened up in several places.
+I, also saw the prayers we prayed last year, and I remembered that the portals of heaven that I had envisioned opening up in several places, creating what had appeared to be like vortex holes in the sky.
 I had known then that that event was not just for me.
 I hadn’t understood that going into it, but afterward I understood that my acts of obedience had cleared the way for something bigger that God was wanting to do.
 A warmth of encouragement lifted my spirit.

-It seemed God was saying that He used me to lead both of those events, not because of how wonderful I am, but because of my willingness and dependency on Him, and He was going to use me again to prepare the way for Him.
+The rest of the assignments had to do with preparation – preparing the way for Him to come.
+I do not sense this preparation is about His second coming, but a move across our state, our nation, and this world in an unprecedented way to usher in the next Era of His work on earth.
 The first two prayer assignments had been for the city of Greenville, and the upstate, but these four (2 already completed, and 2 to go) were for the State of South Carolina.